gdm413229/swwmgz_m/README.md

 The scoring system is pretty straightforward.
-Each thing you kill (even if not an enemy) will give you points according to 5x of its base health, rounded up to the nearest multiple of 100, plus these bonuses (in order of application):
+Each thing you kill (even if not an enemy) will give you points according to 5x of its base health, rounded up to the nearest multiple of 100 and capped to 20000, plus these bonuses (in order of application):
  * x1.25 for an overkill (enemy was gibbed or killed in one shot).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.